 Photo of Karlštejn castle

-Visiting Karlstejn Castle
+Visiting Karlštejn Castle

-Today, the castle has a museum.
+Today, the castle houses a museum.
 It offers two main tour options: the Imperial Residence of Charles IV and the Castle Chapels.
 The first tour includes historic interiors of the Imperial Palace with valuable furnishings from the 14th–19th centuries.
 The second tour will take you to the castle's most impressive rooms: the Church of the Virgin Mary, the St. Catherine Chapel, and the Chapel of the Holy Cross.
 You will see original medieval wall paintings, a ceiling covered with gold and hundreds of glass lenses, and walls decorated with semi-precious stones.

 Photo of Inner yards of Karlštejn Castle.